couchbaselabs/ToDoLite-Android/tutorial.md

-# Couchbase Mobile Day Workshop iOS
+# Couchbase Mobile Day Workshop Android

 In this workshop, you will learn how to use Couchbase Lite along with Sync Gateway to build a ToDos app with a guest account mode, offline-first capabilities and syncing different ToDo lists to Sync Gateway.